 Undertake research with economic, clinical and community consequence

-- Establish new ‘Chronic Disorders’ program and new interdisciplinary clusters.
+- Further develop the new ‘Chronic Disorders’ program and new interdisciplinary clusters.

 - Consolidate the ‘bench to biotech to bedside’ into the philosophy and functioning of the Institute.

-- Establish a ‘SEED Box’ (Scientific Exploitation and Entrepreneurial Development) fund to support projects that have advanced beyond the proof-of-concept stage to help them grow toward commercialisation.
+- Further develop the ‘SEED Box’ (Scientific Exploitation and Entrepreneurial Development) fund to support projects that have advanced beyond the proof-of-concept stage to help them grow toward commercialisation.